jdhao/blog_source/mpl-plotting-notes-201801.md

 ## Default math font is ugly?

-If you try to play with the [builtin LaTeX-style math support](https://matplotlib.org/users/mathtext.html) in the recent version of Matplotlib, e.g., version 2.0.
+If you try to play with the [built-in LaTeX-style math support](https://matplotlib.org/users/mathtext.html) in the recent version of Matplotlib, e.g., version 2.0.
 You may have noticed that the [default math font is ugly](https://github.com/matplotlib/matplotlib/issues/7921/) compared to the